Smithsonian/2024-06-06-SERC/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is aimed at SERC interns.
+You don't need to have any previous knowledge of the tools that will be presented at the workshop.
 </p>
-{% endcomment %}

 <hr/>